-From Our Office in Plymouth, MI, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.
+From Our Offices in Plymouth and Ann Arbor, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.

 When you are facing criminal charges, no matter how seemingly minor, it is important to quickly secure effective legal representation.

-As a client of Aldrich Legal Services, you will benefit from working with lawyers who have defended thousands of clients facing criminal charges, such as:
+As a client of Aldrich Legal Services, you will benefit from working with Michigan criminal lawyers who have defended thousands of clients facing criminal charges, such as:

 - OWI (operating while intoxicated, known as DUI/DWI in other states)

 - Traffic infractions such as speeding tickets, seat belt tickets, reckless driving, failure to stop at a red light or driving on a suspended license

 - Driving under the influence of drugs or prescription medication